Raymond Konyn BA(Hons)

 As well as complying with Building Regulation Plans, has a particular interest in the conservation and re-use of period properties in the Bexhill and St Leonards area.

-Secretary, Conservation Officer; Patron; Ambassador; Media and Marketing Officer.
+Committee: Secretary; Conservation Officer; Patron; Ambassador; Media and Marketing Officer; Consultant Architect.

 Projects: East Parade Shelter No.1: Work is starting and we need skilled help on site and in the workshop, you can even work from your garden shed.